-Treatment
+Treatment:

-- There is no causal treatments or that are effective in inhibiting or delaying disease progression; the so-called organ specific therapy, which increases the survival rate of patients with SSc. - In order to improve or maintain physical fitness (including contracture prevention) → physiotherapeutic procedures and kinesiotherapy (gymnastics, often preceded by paraffin compresses). - Due to the adverse effect on skin lesions and the risk of inducing scleroderma renal crisis, do not use GCS (if it is necessary to use glucocorticoids, when life-threatening organ changes or overlap syndrome occur, monitor serum creatinine levels and blood pressure), cyclosporine, NSAIDs and drugs affecting for vascular tension such as ephedrine, ergot derivatives, β-blockers.
+- There is no causal treatments or that are effective in inhibiting or delaying disease progression; the so-called organ specific therapy, which increases the survival rate of patients with SSc. - In order to improve or maintain physical fitness (including contracture prevention) \rightarrow physiotherapeutic procedures and kinesiotherapy (gymnastics, often preceded by paraffin compresses). - Due to the adverse effect on skin lesions and the risk of inducing scleroderma renal crisis, do not use GCS (if it is necessary to use glucocorticoids, when life-threatening organ changes or overlap syndrome occur, monitor serum creatinine levels and blood pressure), cyclosporine, NSAIDs and drugs affecting for vascular tension such as ephedrine, ergot derivatives, β-blockers.

-- An 82-year-old patient was admitted because of systemic connective tissue disease suspicion. - Medical history: intense Raynaud's phenomenon in the hands and feet, as well as complaints of dry mouth, pain in the lumbosacral part of spine, without other symptoms of systemic connective tissue disease. - On admission, general condition was fairly good.
-Oedema of the fingers, dry erosions of the fingertips of the 2nd and 4th P hand, and the 2nd left hand, single telangiectasias.
-Irregular heart rate, frequency approx. 60/min. - Laboratory tests: CRP 6.5 mg/L, ESR 11 mm/h, RF highly positive, ANA positive, the presence of ScI-70, SS-A, SS-B antibodies, decreased level of complement C3c, and increased concentration creatinine, urea. - The echocardiography showed a high probability of pulmonary hypertension, contractility of the left ventricle was moderately impaired, conduction disorders, pericardium without exudate.
+- An 82-year-old patient was admitted to the Rheumatology Department because of systemic connective tissue disease suspicion. - Medical history: intense Raynaud's phenomenon in the hands and feet, as well as complaints of dry mouth, pain in the lumbosacral part of spine, without other symptoms of systemic connective tissue disease. - On admission, general condition was fairly good.
+Oedema of the fingers, dry erosions of the fingertips of the 2nd and 4th of right hand, and the 2nd left hand, single telangiectasias.
+Irregular heart rate, frequency approx. 60/min. - Laboratory tests: CRP 6.5 mg/L, ESR 11 mm/h, RF highly positive, ANA positive, the presence of ScI-70, SS-A, SS-B antibodies, decreased level of complement C3c, and increased concentration creatinine, urea. - The echocardiography showed a high probability of pulmonary hypertension, conduction disorders.

 - The imaging examinations showed an oval, upper-lateral shadow from the atherosclerotic aortic arch further diagnosis required; in addition, suspicion of interstitial lung disease. - Diagnostics was extended to CT of the chest and abdominal cavity, which revealed a 19mm x 26mm x 30mm nodular lesion in the upper lobe of the left lung, with blurred, spicular edges and a wide base adjacent to the mediastinal pleura.
-Surrounding vessels with infiltration features, accompanied by a pathological lymph node - for PET/bronchoscopy verification. - Moreover, visible on both sides, mainly peripherally, basically small areas of the medullary septal thickening and frosted glass, and single cylindrical distortions of the peripheral bronchi from pulling - the image suggests interstitial fibrosis.
+Surrounding vessels with infiltration features, accompanied by a pathological lymph node for PET/bronchoscopy verification. - Moreover, visible on both sides, mainly peripherally, basically small areas of the medullary septal thickening and frosted glass, and single cylindrical distortions of the peripheral bronchi from pulling - the image suggests interstitial fibrosis.
 In addition, in the lungs nodular and fibrous lesions on both sides in the apices - probably post-TBC, disseminated emphysema, a trace of fluid in the right pleura.

 - Capillaroscopy was performed an image uncharacteristic for the scleroderma spectrum was found.
 The patient was consulted by cardiologist - with no indications for the diagnosis and treatment of pulmonary hypertension.
-A gynecological consultation was offered, to which the patient did not agree.
-A pulmonologist was consulted for bronchoscopy - the patient did not consent to further diagnostics. - Analyzing the entire clinical picture, systemic scleroderma was diagnosed (finger edema, finger ulceration, telangiectasia, Raynaud's phenomenon, interstitial lung disease, the presence of high-titer ScI-70 antibodies), with secondary Sjogren's syndrome.
+The patient did not consent to further diagnostics. - Analyzing the entire clinical picture, systemic scleroderma was diagnosed (finger edema, finger ulceration, telangiectasia, Raynaud's phenomenon, interstitial lung disease, the presence of high-titer Scl-70 antibodies), with secondary Sjogren's syndrome.
 IPP included, sulodexide.
 The patient was referred for PET examination.
 The patient was discharged home at her own request.